nitrictech/docs/docs/reference/providers/index.md

+---
+title: Providers
+description: Details on the cloud providers supported by Nitric
+---

 Nitric apps have access to important cloud features.
 These features are provided by the Nitric Server as APIs and are used via our SDKs.

 Here is a list of features offered by Nitric and primary services used to provide them: